On the Collapse of Generative Paths: A Criterion and Correction for Diffusion Steering: Future Directions for ACE

-{\textbf{Expanding modular generation to scientific frontiers.} We demonstrated ACE's capacity to resolve path collapse in high-dimensional, multi-modal settings through the scaffold decoration task, where it successfully coordinated distinct modalities (bond topology, protein pocket, and 3D conformation).
-This success suggests that ACE can extend to even more complex scientific tasks, such as protein glue generation and fragment linking, by decomposing them into families of existing models (de novo, conformer, and SBDD), though empirical validation on these tasks remains future work.}
+\textbf{Expanding modular generation to scientific frontiers.} We demonstrated ACE's capacity to resolve path collapse in high-dimensional, multi-modal settings through the scaffold decoration task, where it successfully coordinated distinct modalities (bond topology, protein pocket, and 3D conformation).
+This success suggests that ACE can extend to even more complex scientific tasks, such as protein-glue generation and fragment linking, by decomposing them into families of existing models (de novo, conformer, and SBDD).
+Appendix~\ref{app:expsetupforfragmentlinking} provides an initial fragment-linking validation, while broader empirical validation--especially for protein-glue generation--remains future work.

 {\textbf{Optimizing exponent schedules for scientific and creative tasks.} Our current ACE schedules use simple bump functions chosen to satisfy the path-existence criterion and, in the homogeneous regime, to modestly increase $C(t)$ at informative times.
 The COCO-MIG experiments in Appendix~\ref{sec:image} show that even such simple time-varying exponents can significantly improve sample quality over both NR and FKC, despite the absence of path collapse.
 This suggests a promising direction: treating the exponent schedules $\gamma_i(t)$ themselves as objects to be optimized for downstream objectives such as alignment or diversity.
 A complementary line of work is to extend ACE to truly heterogeneous creative pipelines that combine distinct backbones and modalities (e.g., global image-editing models with local text-conditioned generators), where incompatible noise schedules would otherwise induce collapse.
 In both cases, ACE provides the theoretical guarantees needed to explore richer steering schemes without sacrificing validity.}